-Throughout its history, it’s served as a military fortress and prison, a refuge for the royal family, and neutral ground in times of conflict.
+Throughout its history, Königstein Fortress has served as a military fortress and prison, a refuge for the royal family, and neutral ground in times of conflict.

 We had tickets to see Chris de Burgh, a British/Irish singer best known for his 1986 hit song, The Lady in Red.
 Though I much prefer his ballads about World War II, it was obvious that many of the female audience members came prepared.
 It wasn’t long before we realized we were surrounded by a sea of red dresses in the rather small audience.
 A cluster of them surrounded us in the first few rows of seats.

-Apparently Chris de Burgh’s diehard fans know that he’ll eventually make his way through the crowd, singling out red-clad ladies for a hug.
+Apparently Chris de Burgh’s die-hard fans knew that he’d eventually make his way through the crowd, singling out red-clad ladies for a hug.
 Not my thing at all, but it was sweet that he made the night for a lotta ladies.
 Overall, he put on a good show.
 It was a bit unreal to see him in concert after listening to his music for so long.
-Plus, we saw him in concert at a fortress, for cryin’ out loud!
+Plus, we saw him in concert at a fortress, for cryin’ out loud.

 - If you can’t find the fortress on a map, try searching for Festung Königstein as it’s known in German.

 - The fortress is an open-air military museum that’s open 364 days a year – every day except Christmas.